 Can I refinance my auto loan if my credit improves?

 Absolutely.
 Auto loan refinancing can lower your monthly payment and total interest costs.
-Consider refinancing if your score has improved by 50+ points since your original loan.
+Consider refinancing if your score has improved significantly since your original loan, as this could qualify you for better rates.

 Key Takeaways for Auto Loan Success